Landis' conjecture: a survey: Other recent contributions

 \subsection{Landis-type results for parabolic and dispersive equations}

 In a broader sense, we can consider \textit{Landis-type results} when we are interested in the maximum vanishing rate of solutions to equations with potentials, namely: \begin{itemize} \item In the case of elliptic equations, we are concerned about the maximal rate at which nontrivial solutions vanish at infinity.
-This is related to the original Kondrat'ev--Landis' conjecture. \item Concerning dispersive or parabolic equations, we are concerned about the maximal spatial decay rate of nontrivial solutions when time varies whithin a bounded interval. \end{itemize}
+This is related to the original Kondrat'ev--Landis' conjecture. \item Concerning dispersive or parabolic equations, we are concerned about the maximal spatial decay rate of nontrivial solutions when time varies within a bounded interval.
+These are usually called in the literature \textit{dynamical uncertainty principles}. \end{itemize}

 Let us consider the time-dependent Schr\"odinger equation

 In a series of works, L. Escauriaza, Kenig, G. Ponce, and Vega \cite{EKPV-CPDE, EKPV-JEMS, EKPV-DUKE, EKPV-BAMS, EKPV-CMP} proved that if $q$ satisfies one of the following conditions \begin{itemize} \item[(i)] $\lim_{R\to\infty}\int_0^T\sup_{|x|>R}|q(t,x)|\,dt=0$ \item[(ii)] $q(t,x)=q_1(x)+q_2(t,x)$, where $q_1$ is real-valued and bounded and for some positive $\alpha$ and $\beta$,